Joshua Ribalkin, Registered Psychotherapist, MA

 Category: Uncategorized

-The problem with me providing this reassurance however is that learning to live with uncertainty, as uncomfortable and scary as it is, provides the best long term treatment and symptom relief for the disorder.
-I am more inclined then to remind the client, especially if they are looking for reassurance, that me providing them with reassurance is not likely to help with their OCD, but that accepting some uncertainty about their fears is.
+I try and help the client to adopt the attitude that they can learn to live with uncertainty (ex. maybe they really are a threat to their loved ones or maybe they will be infected with some disease if they don’t wash their hands excessively) because as uncomfortable and scary as it is, this provides the best long term treatment and symptom relief for the disorder.
+I am more inclined then to remind the client, especially if they are looking for reassurance, that providing them with reassurance is not likely to help with their OCD, but that accepting some uncertainty about their fears is.
+While it might be true that most OCD sufferers are not likely to act on their obsessive fears, it is probably not a good idea to overly emphasize this fact.
+The goal here is to help sufferers to learn to accept and live uncertainty, much like the general population does.

 How Acceptance and Commitment Therapy Can Help